niksilver/201-PocketPiano/README.md

 This is a direct fork of v1.2 of the 201 Pocket Piano software.
 That means that either you should install all the files, or---if you just want to copy over mother.pd---you should be copying it over the default v1.2 software.
-Otherwise it may not work as expected, and if you've made your own changes to v1.2 you will lose those.
+Otherwise it may not work as expected.
+Also, if you've made your own changes to v1.2 you will lose those.

 Beware that loading six more synths will add to the device's startup time.
+How much startup time is added depends on which synths you choose.
-This may or may not be noticeable.
-It also depends on which synths you choose.
+The resulting delay may or may not be noticeable.

 # 201 PocketPiano